yashgori20/FinLLM-RAG-/readme.md

-Of course, here is a README file for your project.

 # 💸 Finance Assistant

 This project is a multi-functional financial assistant built with Streamlit.
 It leverages large language models and retrieval-augmented generation (RAG) to provide a suite of tools for financial analysis, compliance, and data retrieval.